What is a Grade Point Average (GPA)? Why is a Good GPA Important?

 What is GPA?

 Understanding it further, here is how the system works.
-When you enrol into a college (be it graduate or postgraduate level or even a school), you are required to select various subjects that have designated credits.
-Unlike India, the American Education System denotes credits to each subject taken calculated based on stipulated hours required to complete it.
-You can read about the credit hours system to further understand it.
+When you enroll in a college at any level, you will have to select various subjects based on credits.
+Unlike India, the American Education System assigns credits to each subject taken, calculated based on the overall hours required to complete it.
+You can read about the credit hours system for more info.

 Grade Point